AOI | Learning Innovations

 The Creaform Go!
 Scan20, a 3D handheld digitizer, can take an existing real-world object and generate a digital 3D model.
 Scans can be complete in about 15 minutes.
 After the object has been digitally recreated, you can 3D print it or manipulate digitally, which could be used in both face-to-face and online classes.

 Digital scans can be uploaded and shared with anyone.
-Here is an example of H. Habilis skull which lived about 1.5 million years ago from an online Anthropology class:
+Here is an example of H. Habilis skull which lived about 1.5 million years ago:

 With 3D scanning, you can do: